r-saraujo/r-saraujo.github.io/research.md

 ## Publications
 *From newest to oldest*

-- **Finite time existence of Ricci flows on a family of standard homogeneous spaces**
+- **Finite time existence of Ricci flows on a family of homogeneous spaces**
   *Preprint* (2025).
   [arXiv](https://arxiv.org/placeholder)